Voter ID

 Acceptable ID Types for West Virginia

 Voters in West Virginia must show ID to cast their vote at the polls.
-The following IDs are acceptable: Must be valid and unexpired.
-Non-photo ID
+ID must be valid and unexpired.
+Valid forms of identification include;

 • Voter registration card